The Visionaire, New York

 Owned by Opportunity Fund VII

 Our growing mall portfolio is an example of our ability to leverage in-house expertise to add value to our investments.
 In two separate transactions in June 2012 and November 2013, Starwood Capital funds purchased a total of 14 attractive malls from the Westfield Group.
 Due largely to a longtime relationship between Starwood Capital and Westfield senior executives, we were able to hand-pick many of these assets.
 The overall portfolio has continued to grow under the leadership of Starwood Retail Partners, the wholly owned, fully integrated operating platform that we created to oversee our retail assets.
 Following the purchase of nine malls in 2014, our portfolio across multiple funds now comprises 28 properties totaling 27 million square feet of gross leasable area and more than $5 billion of gross asset value.
-Starwood Retail Partners has identified a number of re-tenanting and re-merchandizing opportunities for the assets in the portfolio, and is creating “refresh” plans that will enhance the shopping experience for customers.
+Starwood Retail Partners has identified a number of re-tenanting and re-merchandizing opportunities for the assets in the portfolio, and has created “refresh” plans to enhance the shopping experience for customers.